ibexa/documentation-developer/docs/pim/create_custom_catalog_filter.md

 ## Provide templates

-Now, provide the templates for the catalog editing view in the Back Office.
+Now, provide the templates for the catalog editing view in the back office.

 You need two templates: one for the filter form, and one for the filter badge in the product list.